Do you remember Now that’s what I call Financial Independence!?

 Don’t stop (Fleetwood Mac)

-To get to financial independence, you’re gonna need to stay the course.
-To do this, it helps to have a vision of your future.
-In this self-help classic from their 1977 album Rumours, Fleetwood Mac deliver a masterclass in visualisation, optimism and thinking big.
+To get to financial independence, you need to stay the course.
+To do this, it helps to have a vision of your future and stay positive.

 In this classic from their 1977 album Rumours, Fleetwood Mac remind us that yesterday’s gone and that what matters are our actions today.
 Don’t shaft your future self by buying shit when you need a mood boost.
 Thanks to the magic of compounding, £5 saved today becomes £226 if invested over the next 40 years at 10% a year.

 The Escape Artist cultivates optimism and knows that equities compound in value over time.
 Time flies and tomorrow will soon be here.
 And it will be better than ever before.

 Bohemian Like You (The Dandy Warhols)

 Prevention is better than cure.
 The best way to control spending is by never letting your lifestyle inflate in the first place.
-Prevention is easier than cure.
-When you were a student you lived cheap and (occasionally) worked hard.
-So why not carry on those good habits?

-To replace consumerism, we need an alternative value system.
+People are inherently social creatures and, to replace consumerism, we need an alternative value system.
 Bohemian culture represents an alternative value system where spending and conformity are not highly prized.
 Just because you make serious money working in IT / finance / law / Megacorp doesn’t mean you can’t continue to spend like a student.

 What do you do for money honey?
 (AC/DC)